Felon in immigration furor pleads not guilty to San Francisco shooting

 Sanchez's criminal history includes seven felony convictions, and he has been deported to Mexico five times, immigration officials said.
 His bail was set at $5 million.
 He is due back in court on July 22.

-(Reporting by Emmett Berg and Curtis Skinner; Editing by Lisa Lambert and Eric Walsh)
+(Reporting by Emmett Berg and Curtis Skinner in San Francisco and Victoria Cavaliere in Los Angeles; Editing by Lisa Lambert and Eric Walsh)